Green Stormwater Infrastructure Tours

 LCSG and our partner organizations have free printed tour maps available for Burlington, Rutland, and St. Albans, Vermont.
 You can print pdfs of these maps using the links below, or to obtain printed copies, contact Kris Stepenuck, or visit one of our partners as listed below.

 We encourage you to respect all safety and traffic rules while enjoying these routes.
 All of the routes can be biked or, for those without bikes or with limited time, portions of the routes can easily be walked.

 Let @LakeChamplainSG know about your #GSITour experience on Instagram or Twitter or email us at seagrant [at] uvm.edu.

 Paper copies of the map are available at Local Motion.
-For an interactive experience from the comfort of your home or office, you can take the tour through an online StoryMap, which also includes an audio guide of the complete tour.
+For an interactive experience from the comfort of your home or office, you can take the tour through an online StoryMap of the Burlington GSI, which also includes an audio guide of the complete tour.
 The total distance is seven miles, taking you past storm-friendly pavement, stormwater trees and urban canopy, green roofs, rain gardens and bioretention, and gravel wetlands.

 Along this tour, in the city of Montpelier, you will visit and learn about a variety of green stormwater infrastructure (GSI) practices and required maintenance.
 You will see bioretention basins/rain gardens, curb cuts, permeable pavement, and vegetated buffers.
 These GSI practices provide stormwater management and co-benefits such as wildlife habitat, urban heat island mitigation, and pollinator foraging sites.
 You will also see evidence of historic flooding in Montpelier and learn about the connection between land use here and water quality in Lake Champlain.